-- Also from Batman: The Brave and the Bold, Kevin Conroy, the voice of Batman from the 90s animated series, played the Phantom Stranger in "Chill of the Night!" alongside Mark Hamill, who famously played the Joker in that series, as the Spectre.
-The episode also featured Adam West as Thomas Wayne and Julie Newmar (Batman and Catwoman from the 1966 series) as Thomas and Martha Wayne.
+- Kevin Conroy, the voice of Batman in the DC Animated Universe, played the Phantom Stranger in "Chill of the Night!" alongside Mark Hamill, who famously played the Joker in the DCAU as well, as the Spectre.
+The episode also featured Adam West and Julie Newmar (Batman and Catwoman from the 1966 series) as Thomas and Martha Wayne.

-- In the sequels to Disney's Cinderella, Prince Charming is voiced by Christopher Barnes and Cinderella herself is now voiced by Jennifer Hale.
+- In the sequels to Disney's Cinderella, Prince Charming is voiced by Christopher Daniel Barnes and Cinderella herself is voiced by Jennifer Hale.
 The two of them were previously the voices of Spider-Man and Black Cat respectively in Spider-Man: The Animated Series.

 - Also, during the run of said series, Robert Hays reprised his role of Iron Man for some team-ups with Spider-Man.
 Hays and Barnes previously appeared together on the Starman TV series and both were reportedly thrilled with working together again.

 - Tara Strong and Cree Summer have been friends since childhood, even growing up together, and these days do a lot of voice-over work together.
-In other words, if you hear one of them in a given series, you're likely to hear at least one of the other two in the same series at some point.
+In other words, if you hear one of them in a given series, you're likely to hear the other in the same series at some point.

 - In The Simpsons, Sideshow Bob is played by Kelsey Grammer.
 His brother and father are played by David Hyde Pierce and John Mahoney respectively, who played Frasier's brother and father.

 - After they both starred on The Suite Life of Zack & Cody, Brenda Song played a rival to Ashley Tisdale's Candace on Phineas and Ferb.

-- Thomas Sangster played a young boy with a Precocious Crush on Olivia Olsen's character in Love Actually—so when they were cast Ferb and Vanessa, Ferb's crush on Vanessa became a running gag.
+- Thomas Sangster played a young boy with a Precocious Crush on Olivia Olsen's character in Love Actually—so when they were cast as Ferb and Vanessa respectively, Ferb's crush on Vanessa became a Running Gag.

-- One episode of Cliffordthe Big Red Dog had T-Bone (voiced by Kel Mitchell) meeting an old friend, Hamburger (Played by Kenan Thompson).
+- One episode of Clifford the Big Red Dog had T-Bone (voiced by Kel Mitchell) meeting an old friend, Hamburger (Played by Kenan Thompson).
 If you're old enough, you'd remember that both of them starred together in two shows prior to breaking up due to creative differences.